Crone1/Movie-Review-Sentiment-Classification-Using-BERT/README.md

 # Overview

-This repository contains my submission for assignment 3 in the module 'Natural Language Processing'.
+This repository contains the work I did in using a BERT transformer for classification of movie review sentiment.
-This project looks at movie review sentiment classification using a BERT transformer and attempts to compare this model to more traditional machine learning models, such as Multinomial Naive Bayes and Logistic Regression.
-This project looks at the strengths and weaknesses of these models along with their similarities and their differences.
+It also attempts to compare this transformer model to more traditional machine learning models looking at the strengths and weaknesses of these models along with their similarities and differences.
+This builds on from work I did in my repository on [movie sentiment analysis using sklearn models](https://github.com/Crone1/Movie-Review-Sentiment-Classification-Using-Sklearn).
+This project was completed as part of a college module 'Natural Language Technologies'.

 # File Description

 ### Data

-The data is contained in the *Data* folder.
-While the data in this folder is in '.tar' format, this is handled in the notebook and turned into a corpus of both positive and negative documents.
+The *'Data'* folder contains the original data used in this modelling process in '.tar' format.
+This is handled in the notebook and turned into a corpus of both positive and negative documents.
+If this *'Data'* folder is empty, the *'chromedriver.exe'* file is needed to scrape the data from the internet.
+This driver may be out of date depending on th version of google chrome you have installed.
+This issue can be solved by downloading the updated version of chromedriver that matches your version of chrome here.

 ### Code